The 36 Group

 - Sir Howard Morrison KCMG, CBE, QC was elected a Judge of the International Criminal Court in The Hague (see above).
 Sir Howard is also Honorary Professor of Law at Leicester University and a visiting lecturer at universities in the UK, Holland, USA, Australia and, the Middle East.

-A great many former members of Chambers have been appointed to the Circuit Bench over the last 25 years.
+In addition, a great many former members of Chambers have been appointed to the Circuit Bench over the last 25 years.

 Some current members are part-time members of the judiciary holding appointments ranging from Deputy High Court judge and Recorders, to quasi-judicial appointments such as Chair of the Police Appeals Tribunal and Charging Adjudicator of the Parking and Appeals Tribunal.